 1801 California Street, Suite 4200, Denver, CO 80202-2642 USA

-In addition, Ms. Riff maintains an active pro bono practice.
-Ms. Riff represented a not-for-profit media organization before the United States Supreme Court, the United States Court of Appeals for the District of Columbia, and the United States District Court for the District of Columbia in connection with bringing a First Amendment challenge seeking to unseal contempt proceedings.
-Ms. Riff also represented a women’s health organization in an appeal to the United States Supreme Court.
+In addition, Emily maintains an active pro bono practice.
+In her work protecting prisoners’ rights, she recently secured a victory at the Seventh Circuit for a mentally ill inmate who was denied counsel after prison officials failed to treat the inmate’s schizophrenia and also represents a former inmate in a First Amendment lawsuit against prison officials who denied the inmate his request for kosher meals, where she recently secured the reversal of summary judgment in favor of the prison officials.
+Emily also represented a not-for-profit media organization before the United States Supreme Court, the United States Court of Appeals for District of Columbia, and the United States District Court for the District of Columbia in connection with bringing a First Amendment challenge seeking to unseal contempt proceedings.
+Emily also represented a women’s health organization in an appeal to the United States Supreme Court.

-Before law school, Ms. Riff worked for a Member of the United States Senate and a Member of the United States House of Representatives.
-Ms. Riff received her B.A. with high honors in government from Smith College where she was elected Phi Beta Kappa.
+Before law school, Emily worked for a Member of the United States Senate and a Member of the United States House of Representatives.
+She received her B.A. with high honors in government from Smith College where she was elected Phi Beta Kappa.

-Ms. Riff is admitted to practice in the State of Colorado.
-Ms. Riff is a member of the Colorado Women’s Bar Association.
+Emily is admitted to practice in the State of Colorado and is a member of the Colorado Women’s Bar Association.

 University of Virginia - 2016 Juris Doctor